Who Made Stevie Crye?

 by Headline.
 It was the author's first novel and third book published by Arkham House.

 A 30th Anniversary Edition was published by Fairwood Press in August 2014, including a new introduction by Jack Slay and a new afterword by the author.
 It also reprints the full-page black and white illustrations by J. K. Potter which were originally commissioned for the Arkham House edition.

 Plot summary

 The story concerns Mary Stevenson Crye, a newly widowed housewife, who turns to freelance writing to provide for her family.
-Her typewriter, which is demonically possessed, involves her in a series of occult.
+Her typewriter, which is demonically possessed, involves her in a series of occult events.

 Reception

 Dave Langford reviewed Who Made Stevie Crye? for White Dwarf #97, and stated that "Every possible double meaning in the title gets its due airing, and I defy you to predict the outrageous final chapter.
 Buy this one."